nhn8957/ShortenMe/README.md

 **Front-end:**
 I use Bootstrap and basic HTML/CSS for my app.

-##### Challenges:
+**Challenges:**
 * With this app, the biggest technical challenge I faced was the third requirement: data visualization.
 I have little experience working with it, and was not able to implement all the functionalities in time.

-* Sqlite3: Just as I was pushing the app to Heroku, I realized I was not using Postgresql.
-I ended up having to ask for 1 additional hour.
+* **SQLite and heroku**: Just as I was pushing the app to Heroku, I realized I was not using Postgresql and could not finish.
+I ended up having to call Mr Huy and ask for 1 hour more.

 * Working on this was really difficult.
 However, I learned a lot during the process, and I hope to have the chance to continue at your company.